Arizona Academy of Endodontics

 Dr. Mahshid Asrari co-founded the Arizona Academy of Endodontics (AzAE) as a non-profit organization to give back to her Arizona community.
 AzAE is dedicated to the advancement of endodontics in Arizona by arranging discounted or complimentary endodontic care to those in need, providing continuing education courses to dentists and dental hygienists, awarding research grants to further the advancement of endodontic research, and awarding scholarships to select students who wish to pursue a career in endodontics.

 AzAE works with other non-profit organizations in the East Valley to identify those in need of endodontic care but due to their circumstances cannot afford treatment.
-Our members, both endodontists and dental hygienists, have participated in Arizona Mission of Mercy and HopefestPHX.
+Our members, both endodontists and dental hygienists, have participated in HopefestPHX and Arizona Mission of Mercy in both Phoenix and Flagstaff.

 AzAE is an ADA CERP recognized provider so courses are accepted by all U.S. licensing jurisdictions with CE requirements for licensure renewal.
 AzAE has been evaluated in 14 aspects of CE program quality by the Commission for Continuing Education Provider Recognition and we are held accountable for maintaining high standards through periodic reevaluation.
 This oversight means the CE provided by AzAE to Arizona Dentists and Dental Hygienists will not only be of the highest quality, but it will also be accepted for licensure renewal in Arizona.